 PONY Baseball, Inc.

-The purpose of this corporation shall be to organize and supervise the playing of youth baseball and softball for boys and girls
+The purpose of the corporation shall be to organize and supervise the playing of youth baseball and softball for boys and girls.

 Programs and Services

-- PONY Baseball and Softball™ began with organization of the Pony League in Washington, PA in the summer of 1951.
+- PONY Baseball and Softball™ began with the organization of the Pony League in Washington, Pennsylvania, in the summer of 1951.
 This was a transition league for 13-year-old and 14-year-old players designed to take graduates of Little League baseball from that diamond to the regulation size diamond.
-Growth of Pony League, primarily by word of mouth, was rapid, and by the end of the second season, 1952, the original six teams in Washington were joined by 505 others in 106 leagues around the country.
+Growth of the Pony League, primarily by word of mouth, was rapid, and by the end of the second season (1952), the original six teams in Washington were joined by 505 others in 106 leagues around the country.

 - More than 500,000 players participate in the PONY organization annually.
-Pony remains though emblems have changed with development of the program.
+Pony remains though emblems have changed with the development of the program.
 The pony is still at the heart of it, even though the emblems that have represented PONY Baseball and Softball and its member leagues have undergone a number of changes since the program was founded in 1951.
-Originally tied closely to the slogan, "Protect Our Nation's Youth", the first PONY emblem featured a silhouette of a rearing pony to symbolize the enthusiasm of youngsters 13 and 14 who had not yet reached physical maturity.
+Originally tied closely to the slogan, "Protect Our Nation's Youth," the first PONY emblem featured a silhouette of a rearing pony to symbolize the enthusiasm of youngsters.

 Primary Revenue Sources